Fall Prediction for Bipedal Robots: The Standing Phase: Introduction

 \subsection{Contributions}

-We present several key contributions in this work: \begin{itemize} \item Introduction of an algorithm capable of detecting abrupt, incipient, and intermittent faults in full-sized robots undertaking a standing task. \item Successful implementation of our fall prediction algorithm, both in simulation and on hardware, tailored for a full-sized humanoid robot. \item Development of a robust method to estimate lead time. \end{itemize}
+We present several key contributions in this work: \begin{itemize} \item Introduction of an algorithm capable of detecting abrupt, incipient, and intermittent faults in full-sized robots undertaking a standing task. \item Successful implementation of our fall prediction algorithm, both in simulation and on hardware, tailored for a full-sized humanoid robot. \item Development of an accurate method to estimate lead time. \item Release of an open-source dataset of a full-sized bipedal robot comprised of simulation and hardware trajectories with various critical and non-critical faults.
+The dataset can be accessed at \cite{ref:digit_dataset}. \end{itemize}